 alert the emergency room, i'm using the snowblower

-Last week I learned how to use the new snowblower we finally bought after 13 years of either shoveling by hand or paying some embarrassing fee for a guy with a big shovel attached to his macho truck to come to our rescue and make Ray look like a puny weightlifting failure.
-“My savior” I would croon as the BMOD, big-man-on-driveway, lifted the barrier between us and the outside world as easily as Superman lifted his damsel.
+Against my better judgment, one day I learned how to use the snowblower we finally bought after years of either shoveling by hand or paying some embarrassing fee for a guy with a big shovel attached to a macho truck to come to our rescue and make Ray look like a puny weightlifting failure.

 Not anymore.